 - Swim in the Lake

 - Dine in a lake-view restaurant

-When you think of northern Italian cities, the ones that likely come to mind are Venice, Verona, and Genoa etc. However, there are many smaller and equally breath-taking cities, and Bergamo is one of them.
-Picture Renaissance and Baroque architecture, cobbled streets and beautiful boutique shops, alongside some jaw-droppingly beautiful views.
+When you think of northern Italian cities, the ones that likely come to mind are Venice, Verona, and Genoa, etc. However, there are much smaller and equally breath-taking cities, and Bergamo is one of them.
+Picture Renaissance and Baroque architecture, cobbled streets, and beautiful boutique shops, alongside some jaw-droppingly beautiful views.
 Conveniently located near Milan and Lake Como, Bergamo is a must-visit northern Italian city if you are in this region.
 It is the perfect place to spend a night or two, and a lovely alpine break from some of the more bustling and hectic cities!

 - Discover the beauty of Piazza Vecchia

 - Explore the Gothic Cappella Colleoni